Creating experiences through engineering, design, product, & branding.

 Bringing Technology from Spike Jonze’s Her (2013) to Life

-In the movie, Joaquin Phoenix works for a company that writes letters on behalf of customers.
+In the movie, Joaquin Phoenix works for a company that writes letters on behalf of their customers.
 He uses software that creates letters upon dictation, where each stroke of each word's letter is rendered real-time like with an invisible human hand.
 This is my best attempt in replicating that.

 It is based off of this repo, an implementation of Alex Graves' "Generating Sequences with Recurrent Neural Networks."
 The local model accepts text, embeds it, and then samples the next generated pen movement via an MDN to build a coordinate path, which is then converted into SVG strokes on the page.